 - Baking Sheet

-- 1 tsp crushed Garlic or 1 Garlic Clove thinly sliced
+- 1 teaspoon crushed Garlic or 1 Garlic Clove thinly sliced

-- 1 tsp Paprika, use less for a milder heat level
+- 1 teaspoon Paprika, use less for a milder heat level

 - 1 lb Large Shrimp peeled and deveined, I used 26 – 30 count shrimp

 - In a large Ziploc bag or in a glass bowl, mix all the ingredients except shrimp.

 - Add shrimp and shake the bag to coat well.
 Or using your hand or a spoon, mix well and marinate the shrimp for 2 hours in the refrigerator.

 - Drain shrimp, discard the marinade.
 Place shrimp on an ungreased baking sheet.

 - Broil on top rack, 5-6” below fire for 10 minutes or until shrimp curl up and turn pink.
 Turn the shrimp 5 minutes into broiling.